astannnn/R2D2-FL-new/technical_report.md

 The project demonstrates how reliability-aware and distillation-based techniques can be used to improve robustness in noisy federated learning.

+The results show that R2D2-FL performs especially well on CIFAR-10 and EMNIST, while APTOS 2019 remains more challenging due to class imbalance and medical image complexity.

-The framework is suitable for further experimentation, result collection, ablation analysis, and final academic reporting.
+The framework is suitable for final academic reporting and future extensions, including additional datasets, stronger privacy mechanisms, and more systematic hyperparameter tuning.